 Moyes pointed to the fixture list as a major reason behind United’s worst start to a campaign since the 2004-05 season.
 “I think any manager would have found it difficult taking over the club with that run of fixtures.
 If those games were later in the season I might have had a better understanding.”

 Moyes will be grateful that United now has an eminently winnable run of fixtures to ease some of the early pressure and respond to the psychological blow of such a heavy defeat to a title rival.

 The visiting supporters, to their credit, stuck behind the team and their manager, chanting throughout and staying until the end of the match despite the uncomfortable taunts from the City fans.

 It all started to go wrong for Moyes with the news that Robin van Persie would not risk a painful groin injury, despite training over the last two days.

-Moyes admitted the obvious; that United were “second to things” and “never got to grips” with the aggression, speed and technique of the City players.
+Moyes admitted the obvious; that United was “second to things” and “never got to grips” with the aggression, speed and technique of the City players.